athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Bard.md

 ## Reflex ExpertiseLevel 3

-You’ve developed a knack for dodging danger.
+You've developed a knack for dodging danger.
 Your proficiency rank for Reflex saves increases to expert.

 ## Signature SpellsLevel 3

 Experience allows you to cast some spells more flexibly.
 For each spell rank you have access to, choose one spell of that rank to be a signature spell.
-You don’t need to learn heightened versions of signature spells separately; instead, you can heighten these spells freely.
-If you’ve learned a signature spell at a higher rank than its minimum, you can also cast all its lower-rank versions without learning those separately.
+You don't need to learn heightened versions of signature spells separately; instead, you can heighten these spells freely.
+If you've learned a signature spell at a higher rank than its minimum, you can also cast all its lower-rank versions without learning those separately.
 If you swap out a signature spell, you can choose a replacement signature spell of the same spell rank at which you learned the previous spell.
 You can also retrain specifically to change a signature spell to a different spell of that rank without swapping any spells; this takes as much time as retraining a spell normally does.

 ## Skill IncreasesLevel 3

 At 3rd level and every 2 levels thereafter, you gain a skill increase.
-You can use this increase to either become trained in one skill you’re untrained in or become an expert in one skill in which you’re already trained.
+You can use this increase to either become trained in one skill you're untrained in or become an expert in one skill in which you're already trained.

-At 7th level, you can use skill increases to become a master in a skill in which you’re already an expert, and at 15th level, you can use them to become legendary in a skill in which you’re already a master.
+At 7th level, you can use skill increases to become a master in a skill in which you're already an expert, and at 15th level, you can use them to become legendary in a skill in which you're already a master.

 ## Attribute BoostsLevel 5